-Baltimore County Department of Social Services' Child Protective Services (CPS) may become involved if a child of any age is left alone and is placed at risk of harm because he/she is unable to manage on his/her own.
-CPS may also become involved if your child's babysitter or caretaker is unable to properly care for him/her.
+Baltimore County Department of Social Services' Child Protective Services (CPS) may become involved if a child of any age is left alone and is placed at risk of harm because he or she is unable to manage on his or her own.
+CPS may also become involved if your child's babysitter or caretaker is unable to properly care for him or her.

 What should I do if I see unsupervised children in my neighborhood and I am worried about their safety?

 Call 911.
 Police will assess the children's safety.
 If necessary, police will contact Child Protective Services at the Department of Social Services.

 If you have a general concern and there is not an immediate safety issue, call the Department of Social Services at 410-853-3000.
 Depending on what you have observed, a child neglect investigation might result.